Wisc-HCI/TabulaSynthesizer/README.md

 To run the test cases, do the following:

-Ensure the Stanford CoreNLP server is running in the correct location.
+1. Ensure the Stanford CoreNLP server is running in the correct location.

+2. In another terminal windows, assuming you are in the `TabulaSynthesizer` folder, run:

 ```
 cd synthesizer/src